rodcsant/docker-compose-apache-1/README.md

 # docker-compose-apache-1
-Files for DIO/Impulso DevOps bootcamp.
+Files for DIO/Impulso AWS DevOps Bootcamp.
 Docker-compose module.
 In this project I made a docker-composer file to publish a HTML site with Apache.
-This is a practical exercise for the DIO/Impulso DevOps Bootcamp.
+This is an automation practical lab.